aecsocket/aeronet/crates/aeronet_webtransport/README.md

 fn create_session_config() -> SessionConfig { unimplemented!() }

-// use an async runtime like tokio or wasm_bindgen_futures for this fn run_async_task(f: impl Future) { unimplemented!() }
+// use an async runtime like tokio or wasm-bindgen-futures for this fn run_async_task(f: impl Future) { unimplemented!() }
 ```

 ## Server

-Create a [`WebTransportServer`] using:
+Create a closed [`WebTransportServer`] using [`WebTransportServer::new`], and use
-- [`WebTransportServer::closed`] to create a closed server, which must be manually opened later
-- [`WebTransportServer::open_new`] to create a server which is already opening up for client
+[`WebTransportServer::open`] to start opening this server and have it listen for client connections,
-  connections
+passing in your server configuration (i.e. what port to bind to).

 In Bevy, you can use `App::init_resource::<WebTransportServer>()` to automatically insert a
 closed server into your app.

-To start opening up your server, use `open` or `open_new` and pass your server configuration (i.e.
-what port to bind to).

 **Important:** after receiving a [`ServerEvent::Connecting`], you must manually decide whether to
 accept or reject the client.